drasimov/csa.guide/unit_4.md

 ---
 ### 3.3 Merge Sort
 #### Definition
 **Merge sort** is a divide-and-conquer algorithm that recursively splits the list into halves, sorts them, and merges them back together.
-It’s more efficient than O(n²) sorts.
+It's more efficient than O(n²) sorts.
 #### Implementation
 ```java
 public static void mergeSort(int[] arr) {